Before we get into customer support examples, What is customer support?

 The next part is the most important.
 In her customer feedback, the caller said, ‘I’ve never been treated like this by any company, anywhere, ever before.’
 The customer left with a great impression of Steven, and by extension, of Zappos.
 And this is only one example.
 Zappos also makes sure to reply to every customer email it receives.
 That’s great customer support.

-Lesson #1: Make Customers Feel like They’re Worth Your Time
+Lesson #1: Make Customers Feel Like They’re Worth Your Time

 When I deal with customer support, it’s often just a stressful experience.
 The customer support executive is just rushing through their end of the script.
-I often have to ask the call centre executive to repeat what they’re saying, and we’re both getting frustrated.
+I often have to ask the call center executive to repeat what they’re saying, and we’re both getting frustrated.

 For most companies, I’m just a customer who’s taking up too much time.
 There’s a long line, and I need to resolve my issue as quickly as possible.
 This leads to bad customer experiences.
 Its because I’m just being treated as a statistic.
-The lesser time they spend on me, the lesser it costs to support me as a customer.
+The lesser time they spend on me, the less it costs to support me as a customer.
 But it ends up making me feel disgusted.

 A customer support call that treats you with respect goes a long way in ensuring customer loyalty.
 If the support executive is kind and patient, it leaves me feeling satisfied with the company.
 It does not cost a lot, and it might even get your company more business in the future.
 That’s what Zappos has to teach us – Make customers feel like they’re worth your time.

-2. Tony Robbins’ Leaves Customers With A Good Aftertaste
+2. Tony Robbins Leaves Customers With A Good Aftertaste

-No matter how much you try to ensure great customer experience, sometimes things just don’t work out.
+No matter how much you try to ensure a great customer experience, sometimes things just don’t work out.
 Through no fault of your own, the customer can be left with a bad experience with your brand.
 When this happens, treat it as an opportunity for excellent customer support.